Rita O'Hare: Imprisonment in the Republic

-In February 1975, Rita O’Hare was arrested at her home in Dublin, and was tried and sentenced to three years for handing explosives to a prisoner in Portlaoise Gaol.
-She was tried and sentenced to three years in Limerick Prison.
-Upon her release in 1979, she was immediately arrested again on an extradition warrant.
+In February 1975, O'Hare was arrested at her home in Dublin and charged with possession of explosives arising from an incident at Portlaoise Prison.
+She was tried without a jury and later described the charge against her as one of "possession of explosives at a time and place unknown".
+She was sentenced to three years' imprisonment, which she served in Limerick Prison, and was released in 1979, only to be immediately arrested again on an extradition warrant.

-Her extradition from the Republic of Ireland was blocked as the Irish High Court ruled in March 1978 that O'Hare should not be extradited to Northern Ireland, on the grounds that the offences that she was alleged to have committed fell within the political offence exception.
+Her extradition to Northern Ireland was blocked when the Irish High Court ruled in March 1978 that O'Hare should not be extradited, on the grounds that the offences she was alleged to have committed fell within the political offence exception.